no-go/AntSworms/doc/Readme.md

  -  pheromone tiles
  -  30 robot objects (each with our ant algorithm)

+Additionally to the normal values we need in the simulation, we logged the *mean of the ant age* and the *last 10 steps before dying*.

 In this chapter we explain each part and who we initialized it with fixed values.
 The last chapter is about our ant algorithm and the traffic jam control to prevent ant mills.